 Level 2: Spool piece metering installation

-3 Modularization for hydrocarbon pipelines: Pressure Reduction Stations (PRS)
+3 Modularization for Hydrocarbon Pipelines: Pressure Reduction Stations (PRS)

 Level 1: Skid mounted PRS installation

-4 Modularization for hydrocarbon pipelines: Cathodic Protection
+4 Modularization for Hydrocarbon Pipelines: Cathodic Protection

 Both systems have positives and negatives depending on the location and specific pipeline design.